 Rainwater Catchment Systems

 Rainwater collection, also known as rainwater catchment or rain “harvesting” can be an affordable and sustainable water source.
-If your area gets a lot of precipitation, you should be good to go solely on a water catchment system.
+If your area gets a lot of precipitation (rain and/or snow), you should be good to go solely on a water catchment system.
 You can also use rainwater catchment supplementally in combination with another method of getting water.

 How much rainwater can I collect?